 To create a test/development CA Service Desk Manager Advanced Availability environment, some customers have asked if they can simply clone their virtual machines from production.

 This document will provide the steps to do this.
-However, it is important to note that this is not something that CA Support will be able to provide support for as it would be outside the scope of support to troubleshoot the cloning process, or any problems that arise from cloning an environment using third party applications.
+However, it is important to note that this is not something that Broadcom Support will be able to provide support for as it would be outside the scope of support to troubleshoot the cloning process, or any problems that arise from cloning an environment using third party applications.

 The steps provided here are applicable to an environment running CA Service Desk Manager ONLY and not for an environment where other CA Service Management applications are installed (for example CA Service Catalog).
 The steps provided are based on the notion that all servers, including the database server hosting the MDB, will be cloned.